This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a small tube placed in your vein that is used to give you medicine or liquids.

 Hypoglycemic medicine or insulin may be given to decrease the amount of sugar in your blood.
 These medicines help your body move the sugar to your cells where it is used for energy.
 You may also need medicine to lower your risk for heart disease.
+An example includes medicine to lower or control your cholesterol

 - Blood glucose tests may be checked 3 times a day or more.
 This is usually done before meals and at bedtime.